 The practice course will provide the student with practical skills that are relevant for future postgraduate research in philosophy but also transferable to research management, the life-long-learning sector, and any other area that requires project management skills or transferrable skills.
 The exact nature of the practice will be individually decided by student and supervisor, depending on the background and interests of the student.
-The credit points should be largely gained for practical work done in either higher education (plan and conduct a seminar, graduate conference or training workshop), research management (administrate a project, plan a budget, be involved in a project application), or editorial work.
+The credit points can be gained for work in industry (going some place outside the univerisity to work), project-based work (planning and exceuting a specific project that responds to a specific need) or academic work (plan and conduct a seminar, graduate conference or training workshop).

 Employers expect future employees to have the ability to apply in real life the theoretical knowledge and skills learned in the university – be it the organizing of events, preparation of materials, analysis, active participation in processes etc. No less important in terms of further study and work prospects are the experiences and contacts that the student acquires during practice.

 Practice is a possibility to put yourself to a test through different activities - can I adapt and learn in another environment?
 How good am I at teamwork?
 Does that suit me?
 How to apply my analytic skills on texts and materials of wholly different nature from study materials?
 If and how does the critical and systematic thinking trained in philosophy seminars help me to solve particular interdisciplinary and “non-ideal” problems?
 Practice should help the student to complement his/her existing skills, support confidence and self-reliance, offer opportunities for self-reflection and development.
 It is important to learn from one’s experience and reflect upon that learning.
 Think of this as an opportunity and not a boring duty.

 Thus the aim of practice is to enable students to apply their acquired disciplinary knowledge and skills in work environment or in completing a certain specific task.
 No less important is the practice of transferrable skills as these are crucial in any field or discipline.
 Examples of transferrable skills are as follows: